martingadea/codebase-jkonet-star/docs/pages/guide.rst

    * - ``--n-timesteps``
      - Number of timesteps in the SDE simulation.
 Defines the length of the particle trajectory.
    * - ``--dt``
-     - Time step size in the SDE simulation.
+     - Timestep size in the SDE simulation.
 Controls how often particles are updated in time.
    * - ``--internal``
      - Specifies the type of internal energy, such as ``'wiener'``, to simulate internal particle dynamics.
 Use ``'none'`` to disable internal energy.
    * - ``--beta``